broccolijs/broccolijs.github.io/src/content/about.md

 to the next plugin.

 Broccoli is configured with a file in the root of your project called `Brocfile.js`.
-This file defines the build pipeline for your application, and is written in plan old JavaScript.
+This file defines the build pipeline for your application, and is written in plain old JavaScript.
 The order in which operations happen is determined by this build file.

 You can think of broccoli-plugins much like a simple programming language, where the output of a function can be